How we can help

 - You will receive an explanation of what went wrong and what has been done to ensure that it does not recur.

-In accordance with the Principles for Remedy published by the Parliamentary and Health Service Ombudsman, Worcestershire Health and Care NHS Trust has taken action to ensure that we are:
+In accordance with the Principles for Remedy published by the Parliamentary and Health Service Ombudsman, Herefordshire and Worcestershire Health and Care NHS Trust has taken action to ensure that we are:

 - Getting it right